oddball07/Instagram-Audience-Behavior-Analysis/README.md

 ## Problem Statement
 Raw Instagram user data is often unstructured and difficult to analyze directly.
-This project focuses on transforming raw Instagram data into a readable and structured format and performing descriptive analysis to understand audience characteri
+This project focuses on transforming raw Instagram data into a readable and structured format and performing descriptive analysis to understand audience characteristics

 ## Dataset
 The dataset contains raw Instagram user information including: